akka/alpakka-kafka/docs/src/main/paradox/testing.md

 ## Testing with an embedded Kafka server

 To test the Alpakka Kafka connector the [Embedded Kafka library](https://github.com/embeddedkafka/embedded-kafka) is an important tool as it helps to easily start and stop Kafka brokers from test cases.

+@@@ note

+As Kafka uses Scala internally, only the Scala versions supported by Kafka can be used together with Embedded Kafka.
+To be independent of Kafka's supported Scala versions, run [Kafka in a Docker container](#testing-with-kafka-in-docker).

+@@@

 The testkit contains helper classes used by the tests in the Alpakka Kafka connector and may be used for other testing, as well.